durandaltheta/hermesconcurrencyengine/README.md

 Coroutines are valuable because they are orders of magnitude faster to context switch (that is, change which one is actively executing) than the operating system equivalent of a "system thread" (POSIX `pthread`s and/or `c++` `std::thread`s).
 This makes executing code which needs to handle multiple simultaneous tasks (that may or may not execute on the same CPU core) written with coroutines potentially *MUCH* faster and more resource efficient (coroutines are very lightweight) than the same done with only system threads.

-It is enough for using this framework that each `hce` compatible coroutine must:
+Each `hce` compatible coroutine must:

 ### Utilize coroutine keywords
 Utilize one or more of the following `c++20` coroutine keywords:
 ```